Ashley Lawrence (musician): Career

 He also conducted the premiere of MacMillan's production of The Sleeping Beauty for American Ballet Theatre.

 With the Royal Ballet, he conducted several televised performances that have been released on video, including Swan Lake (1980), Manon (ballet) (1982) and Romeo and Juliet (Prokofiev) (1984).
 With Stuttgart Ballet, Giselle und die Wilis (1990).

 Peter Wright described him as "the most proficient and responsive conductor of ballet I have ever come across".
 In preparation for touring engagements with the Royal Ballet, he would often go well in advance to countries as distant as China and India to take the local orchestra through the music.
 Barry Wordsworth considered him to be "one of the most modest yet self-reliant and determined men" he had met.

 Lawrence was a private, reticent man but generous to colleagues with advice and knowledge.
 He often had a punishing schedule, conducting alternative nights in Paris and London with BBC recordings in the daytime in between.
-He died while on tour with the Stuttgart Ballet.
+He died in Tokyo while on tour with the Stuttgart Ballet, from an aneurysm.